spullara/mustache.java/README.md

 -------------

 JSON versions of the YML specs were created using a simple ruby script:

+	require 'json' # Make sure you're using SYCK require 'yaml'
     Dir.glob("Mustache-Spec/specs/*").collect{|f| ff=f.gsub("yml","json"); File.open(ff,'w'){|x| x << YAML.parse(File.open(f)).transform.to_json}}

+Which has been included as a Rake task:

+    rake build:json